 They went on to graduate from their collegiate running career with graduate degrees in 2017, but their long time history with running wasn't over.

 Now their running focus has shifted to the half and full marathon distances.
 In March of 2019, the two competed at the NYC half.
-Erika (1:17:17) and Kathryn (1:18:44) are just two of the top amateur runners for the United States.
+In 2018 at the Indy Monumental Half, the duo ran outstanding PR's of 1:15:43 (Erika) and 1:14:00 (Kathryn) to earn their spots as two top amateur runners in the United States.

 Earlier this month at the Indianapolis Marathon, Erika added Olympic Trials Marathon Qualifier to her resume, finishing seventh in a stacked field with a huge PR of 2:42:10.